 Venture Card Welcome Bonus Of 75,000 Miles

-The Capital One Venture Card currently has a huge welcome bonus where you can earn 75,000 Venture miles after spending $4,000 within the first three months.
+The Capital One Venture Card currently has a huge welcome bonus where you can earn 75,000 Capital One miles after spending $4,000 within the first three months.
 This bonus is 50% bigger than before, so this is an exceptional offer.
 Personally, I value Capital One miles at 1.7 cents each, so to me that bonus is worth $1,275.

 Venture Card Application Restrictions